 Quiche is a very versatile thing to make.
 The fillings can vary from your favorite vegetables to bacon and onion like the classic Quiche Lorraine.
 For my quiche, I roasted a red pepper, peeled and sliced it and added a decent amount of Gouda cheese.
 Gouda is a great melting cheese and still packs some flavor.
 You could even try this with smoked Gouda.

 FAQ's about making this easy quiche recipe

-If you’re familiar with baking cheesecake, it”s a similar style.
+How do I know when my quiche is done cooking?
+If you're familiar with baking cheesecake, it''s a similar style.
 The quiche should be lightly golden on the surface and still wobble a bit when you move the pan.
-If the surface still seems to “slosh” around then the center is still wet.
+If the surface still seems to "slosh" around then the center is still wet.
 Quiche will firm up as it cools and is better after resting in the fridge overnight.

 How to serve your quiche

 - I like to add smoked salmon, capers and fresh dill on top.

 - A dollop of sour cream and caviar.